sc-ventures/cloudbreak-documentation/docs/azure-launch.md

 #### SSH Key Pair

 When launching Cloudbreak, you will be required to provide your public SSH key.
-If needed, you can generate a new SSH keypair:
+If needed, you can generate a new SSH key pair:

 * On MacOS X and Linux using `ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`
 * On Windows using [PuTTygen](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/ssh-from-windows)